-- Local existence, lower mass bounds, and smoothing for the Landau equation (with C. Henderson and S. Snelson), Journal of the European Mathematical Society, under review; arXiv:1712.07111.
+- Local existence, lower mass bounds, and a new continuation criterion for the Landau equation (with C. Henderson and S. Snelson) Journal of Differential Equations, 2018, article in press; arXiv:1712.07111.

 - Front propagation for nonlocal KPP reaction-diffusion equations in periodic media (with P.E.
-Souganidis), SIAM Journal on Mathematical Analysis, under review; arXiv:1707.00419.
+Souganidis), under review; arXiv:1707.00419.

 - Improved a priori bounds for thermal fluid equations Transactions of the AMS, 2017, article in press; arXiv:1611.06431.

 - Gradient estimates and symmetrization for Fisher-KPP front propagation with fractional diffusion (with J.-M. Roquejoffre) Journal de Mathématiques Pures et Appliquées, 108 (2017) 399—424.